thesw0rd/book_review_app/README.md

    ```bash
    npm install
    ```
-3. Create a .env file in the root directory and put MongoDB Connection String (uploaded in intranet .zip):
+3. Create a .env file in the root directory and put MongoDB Connection String (uploaded in intranet in env.txt file, just rename it to .env):
    ```bash
    MONGO_URI=your_mongodb_connection_string
    ```